gerardnico/bash-lib/README.md

 ## Env

 `BASHLIB_LIBRARY_PATH` is the directory of the libraries.
-It's optional if the library are in a directory that is in the path.
+It's optional if the library are in a directory that is in the `PATH` environment variable.